-For purposes of ensuring security in court facilities and pursuant to the provisions of the Ohio Court Security Standards adopted by the Supreme Court of Ohio in Rule 9 of the Rules of Superintendence for the Courts of Ohio, this Court has adopted and implemented a court security plan in conjunction with the Probate Division of the Hamilton County Court of Common Pleas.
+For purposes of ensuring security in court facilities and pursuant to the provisions of the Ohio Court Security Standards adopted by the Supreme Court of Ohio in Sup.R.
+9, this Court has adopted and implemented a court security plan in conjunction with the Probate Division of the Hamilton County Court of Common Pleas.